APLA Graduate Student Paper Prize Competition

-APLA awards a cash prize of $350.00, plus travel expenses of up to $650.00 if the prize winner attends the 2016 annual meetings of the American Anthropological Association (Minneapolis, MN) to receive the prize in person.
+APLA awards a cash prize of $350.00, plus travel expenses of up to $650.00 if the prize winner attends the 2017 annual meetings of the American Anthropological Association (Washington DC) to receive the prize in person.
 The prize winner will be announced in Anthropology News, and the winning paper will be published in the peer-reviewed journal of APLA, which is PoLAR: Political and Legal Anthropology Review.

 Authors must be enrolled in a graduate program through at least May 1, 2016.
 Papers should not exceed 8,000 words (including notes and references) and should follow PoLAR‘s style guidelines.
-Please submit papers as PDF attachments to Karin Friederic (email@example.com) by July 1, 2016.
+Please submit papers as PDF attachments to Jennifer Curtis (email@example.com) July 1, 2017.

 2016: Michelle Rooney, “We Do Not Qualify for Free Education”: Citizenship in The Segregated Political Economy of Service Delivery in Urban Papua New Guinea